In this article, we’ll cover:

 Vitamin E is the collective name for a group of fat-soluble compounds with distinctive antioxidant properties1.
 It was discovered in 1922 by Herbert M Evans and Katherine Bishop, isolated in 1935 and fully characterised in 19361.
-It can be found in many foods, for example2:
+Alpha-tocopherol (the most abundant and purest form of vitamin E) plays an important role in neutralising free radicals, moisturising skin, and improving the appearance of visible skin ageing.
+It can be derived synthetically or sourced naturally in foods such as2:

 - Olive oil